apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

     return {"variant_name": name, "price": price}
 ```

-First we split the text in two parts, then we parse the price as a decimal number.
-That part is similar to what we already have for parsing the product listing prices.
-The function then returns a dictionary which we can merge with `item`.
+First, we split the text into two parts, then we parse the price as a decimal number.
+This part is similar to what we already do for parsing product listing prices.
+The function returns a dictionary we can merge with `item`.

 ## Saving price

-Now if we use our new function, we should finally get a program which is able to scrape exact prices for all products, even if they have variants.
+Now, if we use our new function, we should finally get a program that can scrape exact prices for all products, even if they have variants.
 The whole code should look like this now:

 ```py
 import httpx